owenhaworth/University-of-Toronto-St.-George-Statistics-Projects/README.md

 # Spatial Data Analysis of Malaria Prevalence in The Gambia

 Welcome!
 This repository contains my Spatial Data Analysis Assignment I completed during my time at the University of Toronto.
-You can view the assignment in HTML format by clicking the links below.
+You can view the assignment in HTML format by clicking the link below.

 ## About